 Sonic Grade: C

 Beware any and all imitations, even this one, which I admit I used to like somewhat.
 They barely BEGIN to convey the qualities of the real master tape the way the best pressings do.
-Our Hot Stampers exhibit huge amounts of ambience and spaciousnesss, with far more energy and the kind of “see into the studio” quality that only the real thing ever seems to have.
+Our Hot Stampers exhibit huge amounts of ambience and spaciousness, with far more energy and the kind of “see into the studio” quality that only the real thing seems to have.